What are the essential research strategies for students?

-Many people use paper and pens to create Mind Maps for their project, however, increasingly people are turning to technology to help in their development.
-There are now many paid and free options online providing templates and tools to help you develop your own Mind Maps.
+Many people use paper and pens to create Mind Maps for their projects.
+However, people are increasingly turning to technology to help their development.
+There are now many paid and free options online, providing templates and tools to help you develop your own Mind Maps.

 4. Use an Online Calendar

 Homework deadlines.
 Exam timetables.
 College applications.
 The demands on students and teachers alike are many and varied.
 It may, at times, seem impossible to keep track of everything.